Television Outside Broadcast History: “The Roving Eye”.

 1953 The Travelling Eye (Roving Eye I)

-Built in the winter of 1953 – 1954, with Marconi Mk I Image Orthicon Camera.
+Built in the winter of 1953 – 1954, with Marconi Mk IB Image Orthicon Camera.

-The Roving Eye used static as single camera and radio link unit at Chiswick for The Boat Race, 1956.
+The Roving Eye used in static mode as a single camera and radio link unit at Chiswick for The Boat Race, 1956.

 1957 Roving Eye II

 BBC plant No. K966.